St. Paul

 St. Paul’s Operative Faith and the Interior Struggle to Do God’s Will

-In one of the comments written by a non-Catholic to one of my posts in a Christian group, I was advised to “STOP STRUGGLING” (commenting on the title of our FB page and weblog) for FAITH is the only necessary thing to be saved, basing himself on St. Paul, and “WORKS” are not necessary.
+In one of the comments written by a non-Catholic to one of my posts in a Christian group, I was advised to “STOP STRUGGLING” (commenting on the title of our FB page and website) for FAITH is the only necessary thing to be saved, basing himself on St. Paul, and “WORKS” are not necessary.
 He also told me to meditate on this: Sola fides…only faith in Jesus can save…

 Original photo source: St. Paul by Reubens in wikipedia.org